petergithub/notes/tech/ubuntuNotes.md

 2 	write
 1 	execute

-### NTFS permission The mode is determined by the partition's mount options
+### NTFS permission The mode is determined by the partition''s mount options
 bash script.sh	# You can always explicitly invoke the script interpreter

 ## Main directories